fchursin/OOP-Educational-Notebook/README.md

 ## Introduction <a name="introduction"></a>

 Object-Oriented Programming (OOP) is a powerful paradigm used in various programming languages, including Python.
 It provides a structured way of organizing code, making it more modular, maintainable, and reusable.
 This codebook aims to explain OOP principles in Python and highlight its advantages over procedural programming.

+## Comparison with Procedural Programming <a name="comparison"></a>

+This section will provide a detailed comparison between OOP and procedural programming, highlighting the advantages and disadvantages of each approach.

 ## Object-Oriented Programming (OOP) <a name="oop"></a>